-Ficus is a tropical looking evergreen with twisting roots and bright green, shiny leaves.
+Ficus is a tropical-looking evergreen with twisting roots and bright green, shiny leaves.
 It’s effective at removing pollutants from furniture and carpets, though it can be a bit temperamental to grow.
 Keep the leaves clear of dust and water moderately.

-The sword shaped leaves of the Dracena plant can come in a variety of colors and variations, and can easily reach ceiling height when cared for properly.
+The sword-shaped leaves of the Dracena plant can come in a variety of colors and variations, and can easily reach ceiling height when cared for properly.
 This plant is best for ridding the air of chemicals found in lacquers, varnishes, and gasoline.
 Also known as a Corn Plant, the Dracena is a dramatic, but fairly easy plant to maintain.

 You’re probably already familiar with these colorful flowers.
 Mums are popular in bouquets, but as a potted plant, they are excellent at filtering out chemicals found in glues, paints, detergents, and plastics.
-Chrysanthemums love bright light, and add a gorgeous pop of color to any room.
+Chrysanthemums love bright light and add a gorgeous pop of color to any room.

 7. Golden Pothos

-Pothos are excellent for filtering out formaldehyde and stays green, even if kept in the dark, which makes it ideal for basements and garages.
+Pothos are excellent for filtering out formaldehyde and stays green, even if kept in the dark, which makes them ideal for basements and garages.
 A proficient grower, Pothos is great in containers and hanging pots where its trailing vines can tumble over the pot’s edge.

 8. Snake Plant

-A common, if not slightly offensive, nickname for this blade-like plant is mother-in-law’s-tongue.
+A common, if not slightly offensive nickname for this blade-like plant is mother-in-law’s-tongue.
 It’s awesome at filtering out chemicals found in toilet paper, tissues, and other toiletry products.
 It enjoys low light and humid conditions, which makes it ideal for bathrooms.

 9. Spider Plant

 Often considered a gift plant, since the Spider Plant produces runners with ‘babies’ that can easily be transplanted.
 Spider Plants filter out chemicals emitted from leather and rubber.
-This resilient plant takes very little maintenance, and can get by happily without water.
+This resilient plant takes very little maintenance and can get by happily without water.
 It will tell you it’s thirsty when the green of the long, skinny, striped leaves fade.
 A little water will perk it right back up!

-Aloe is an excellent low maintenance plant for sunny locations.
+Aloe is an excellent low-maintenance plant for sunny locations.
 It’s great at removing chemicals from paints and chemical cleaning products, and the gel inside the succulent spiked leaves can be used to relieve cuts and burns.
 Aloe is a slow grower, but it can get quite large.

 The recommended rule of thumb is one potted houseplant every 100 square feet, but you really can’t have too many houseplants for good air quality.
-Here’s a list of even more air cleaning plants.
+Here’s a list of even more air-cleaning plants.
 Display plants in groups to maximize their filtering power and create a lovely aesthetic.
 And then…breathe easy!